python-discord/site/pydis_site/apps/content/resources/rules.md

 # Infractions

 We have a generally no-nonsense policy when it comes to our rules.
-If you notice someone breaking them, feel free to mention or DM a staff member and we'll try to deal with it as soon as possible.
+If you notice someone breaking them, please mention the `@Moderators` role or DM the `@ModMail` bot and we'll try to deal with it as soon as possible.

 The possible actions we take based on infractions can include the following: